+Pupils starting school, and their parents, in the Foundation Stage are all visited by the Headteacher and Foundation Stage teacher in the summer term prior to them starting school.
+This is an ideal

-The second se school will take place in the Summer Term; Pupils in Year 5 and 6 are given the opportunity to take part in special lessons for primary pupils at Secondary School.
+Pupils in Year 5 and 6 are given the opportunity to take part in special lessons for primary pupils at Secondary School.
 In the last academic year, pupils from year 4 took part in a series of Food Technology lessons at Malton Secondary School and the Malton Science bus has also visited the school.
 This year we hope to negotiate similar opportunities.
-The Year 5's also visited Malton School to see the School Show Slingsby School share a SENCO with Malton Secondary School, which allows for information to be shared easily, and for working relationships to be developed.
+The Year 5's also visited Malton School to see the School Show

+Slingsby School share a SENCO with Malton Secondary School, which allows for information to be shared easily, and for working relationships to be developed.
 For pupils going to other Secondary Schools, information will be shared with the SENCo at that school.
 The information shared will include the pupils needs, and guidance on strategies that have found to be effective so that they can be maintained or adapted for the new setting.

 Personalised transition programs to support transition to Secondary School can be put into place and will be planned according to individual need.

+Key contacts

+• the name and contact details of the SENCO

+Head Teacher: Mrs Georgie Metcalfe

+SENCo (based at Malton Secondary School):

+Mr Mark Else Tel: 01653 605305 email: mne@maltonschool.org

+The SEND Information, Advice and Support Service (SENDIASS) is available to support parents of students with Special Educational Needs, and to offer impartial advice.
+SENDIASS can be contacted on 01609 536923 or by email at info@sendiassnorthyorks.org arrangements for handling complaints from parents of children with SEN about the provision made at the school

+Complaints

-Key contacts Code of Practice: the name and contact details of the SENCO Head Teacher: Mrs Georgie Metcalfe SENCo (based at Malton Secondary School): Mr Mark Else Tel: 01653 605305 email: mne@maltonschool.org The SEND Information and Advice Service (SENDIAS) is available to support parents of pupils with Special Educational Needs, and to offer impartial advice.
-SENDIAS can be contacted on 0845 0349469 or 01609 534472 Complaints Code of Practice: arrangements for handling complaints from parents of children with SEN about the provision made at the school If you have a concern regarding the teaching of, or provision for, a child with SEN within the school, then please contact either the Headteacher or school SENCO in the first instance so that your concerns can be discussed and, where necessary, solutions and strategies discussed and put into place.
+If you have a concern regarding the teaching of, or provision for, a child with SEN within the school, then please contact either the Headteacher or school SENCO in the first instance so that your concerns can be discussed and, where necessary, solutions and strategies discussed and put into place.

 If you do not feel that your concerns are being addressed, then a copy of the school's complaint policy is available from the school office.